jancypatel/JancysBookStore/JancysBookStore/README.txt

 1905
 Run the application. run successfully without errors.
 I can add the Category and covertype but the added list is not visible.

+2030
+Created Product.cs file in the Models project and update that file.

+2046
+Added Product in Applicationdbcontext file and performed migration.
+20230417004617_AddProductToDb.cs file is added through Migration. also verified the table through sql soe.

+2100
+Added Product to the Repository and IRepository folder.
+Also added Product to the Unitofwork and IUnitofwork.
+Added navigation of product to the _Layout.cshtml file.